ShaikhMohdShoeb/RabbitMQ-Docker-Installation-Dev/README.md

 **consumer.py:** A Python script from the official RabbitMQ tutorial that receives messages from RabbitMQ.
 It uses the pika package to connect to RabbitMQ and receive messages.

 ## Usage
-Modify the producer.py and consumer.py files in the tutorial-one-python directory to send and receive messages specific to your use case.
+Modify the producer.py and consumer.py files in the Producer_consumer_API's directory to send and receive messages specific to your use case.